tomputer-g/IDL_WAR/Remover-StegaStamp/README.md

 ```

 ## Dataset
-- We use [MS COCO](https://cocodataset.org/#home) train set for training the original stegastamp.
+- We use [MS COCO](https://cocodataset.org/#home) 2017 train set for training the original stegastamp.
-- We use [MS COCO](https://cocodataset.org/#home) validation set for training the remover architecture.
+- We use [MS COCO](https://cocodataset.org/#home) 2017 validation set for training the remover architecture.

+## Pretrained Weights
+The pretrained weights can be downloaded from https://drive.google.com/file/d/19OmmmdpLRrF6a0Hcl4liA3B7zL8FcMkL/view?usp=sharing.
+Once downloaded, unzip the file with `unzip stegastamp.zip`.
+This will result in a folder called `test`.
+Move test to `saved_models`.
+Then rename `test` to `stegastamp_pretrained`.

 ## Training
 ### Encoder / Decoder